PULP PELLUCIDAR

 a long shadow, much as Barsoom's volume throws a long shadow over Mars.

-a lot of interest in his Pellucidar series and raising the profile further.
+arguably injecting a lot of interest in his Pellucidar series and raising

-or stories that come out after Pellucidar are defined by Pellucidar, to
+inner world novels or stories that come out after Pellucidar are defined

-to oppose or do things differently than Burroughs Pellucidar novels.
+their conscious attempt to oppose or do things differently than Burroughs

-matter killed off the genre.
-However, there are still mutterings
+of the subject matter killed off the genre.
+However, there are still

-of pseudoscience, and even recent novels and movies about immense cave
+mutterings of pseudoscience, and even recent novels and movies about immense

 The